rigdev/docs/docs/getting-started/server-installation.md

 </pre>

-For more detailed installation instructions on Kubernetes see the [self-hosting Kubernetes](kubernetes) section.
+For more detailed installation instructions on Kubernetes see the [self-hosting Kubernetes](/kubernetes) section.
 For a full list of available values in the helm chart see the [value file](https://github.com/rigdev/rig/blob/main/deploy/charts/rig/values.yaml).